 - 1. The Polyol Ester (POE) oils used in R-404A units can absorb moisture quickly.
 Therefore it is important to prevent moisture from entering the system when replacing or servicing parts. - 2.
-Always install a new drier every time the sealed refrigeration system is opened.
-Do not replace the drier until after all other repair or replacement has been made. - 3.
+Always install a new filter drier every time the sealed refrigeration system is opened. - 3.
 Do not leave the system open for longer than 15 minutes when replacing or servicing parts.